-Calculation Example:

-Example 1 Example 2
+Calculation Example: Example 1 Example 2

 Performance Fee Rate 20% 20%

 Base NAV USD 50 USD 40

 нwм USD 40 USD 40

 Performance Target USD 45 USD 45

-RR (higher of HWM and USD 45 USD 45
+RR (higher of HWM and Performance Target) USD 45 USD 45

-Performance Target

 Shares outstanding 100 100

 Performance Fee Total USD 100 USD 0

-Performance Fee per Share USD 1 USD 0
+Performance Fee per Share

+USD 1

+USD 0

 - 4. Extraordinary Expenses: Each of the Sub-Funds shall bear its own extraordinary expenses ("Extraordinary Expenses") including, without limitation to, litigation expenses and the full amount of any tax, other than the taxe d'abonnement, levy, duty or similar charge imposed on the Sub-Funds or their assets that would not be considered as ordinary expenses.
 Extraordinary Expenses are accounted for on a cash basis and are paid when incurred and invoiced from the net assets of the relevant Sub-Fund to which they are attributable.
-The Extraordinary Expenses not attributable to a particular Sub-Fund will be allocated to all Sub-Funds to which they are attributable on an equitable basis, in proportion to their respective net assets. - 5.
-Share-Class Overlay Fees: The Management Company may be entitled to receive a uniform Share-Class Overlay Fee of a maximum 0.04% which is to be paid from the assets of the applicable Share-Class and based on actual costs.
+The Extraordinary Expenses not attributable to a particular Sub-Fund will be allocated to all Sub-Funds to which they are attributable on an equitable basis, in proportion to their respective net assets. - B. Share-Class Overlay Fees: The Management Company may be entitled to receive a uniform Share-Class Overlay Fee of maximum 0.04% which is to be paid from the assets of the applicable Share-Class and based on actual costs.
 The Share-Class Overlay Fee is accrued at each calculation of the Net Asset Value and is set as a maximum in the sense that the Management Company may decide to lower the Overlay Fee charged to the respective Share-Class if economies of scale will allow.
 The Overlay Fee will be applicable to all the Currency Hedged Share-Classes.
-In case of Z Share-Classes those fees may be specified in the Special Agreement or Fund Management Services Agreement which will be levied and collected by the Management Company directly from the Share-Class.
+In case of Z Share-Classes those fees may be specified in the Special Agreement which will be levied and collected by the Management Company directly from the Shareholder and not charged directly to the respective Share-Class.